KxSystems/docs/docs/basics/syntax.md

 ## Extender composition

 An extension is _composed_ by any string of extenders with a map to the left and no spaces between any of the extender glyphs or between the map and the leftmost extender glyph.
 For example, `+\/:\:` composes a well-formed extension.
 The meaning of such a sequence of symbols is understood from left to right.
 The leftmost extender (`\`) modifies the map (`+`) to create a new function.
-The next extender to the right of that one (`/:`) modifies the new function to create another new function, and so on, all the way to the adverb at the right end.
+The next extender to the right of that one (`/:`) modifies the new function to create another new function, and so on, all the way to the extender at the right end.

 <i class="far fa-hand-point-right"></i>
 [Compose extender](../ref/compose.md)